MediCal chargeback (part 1)

-It's not uncommon to pay $5,000/month in a nursing home.
-If the resident doesn't have much cash, even if they have a house, MediCal (public benefit program) will pay that rent for them for as long as they live.
+If you have an elderly person in your life and they live in a nursing home, it's not uncommon to pay $5,000/month.
+If they don't have much cash, even if they have a house, MediCal (public benefit program) will pay that rent for them as long as they live.

-Before 2017...law offices used to prepare documents they called "House Trusts" to help clients legally avoid MediCal Chargeback claims.
-The law changed in 2017 so that if you only have a Will, you are subject to MediCal Chargeback claims.
+Before 2017, law offices used to prepare documents they called "House Trusts" to help clients legally avoid MediCal Chargeback claims.
+The law changed in 2017 so if you only have a will, you are subject to MediCal Chargeback claims.
 If you have your revocable trust holding title to your home, you can avoid the MediCal Chargeback claims after you pass away.
-(See California Government Code Section 1000504).
+(See California Government Code Section 1000504.)

-For someone in a nursing home due to Alzheimer's, for example, it is important that their property is in a trust.
-This is because the law now says that if a person is getting MediCal for their nursing home costs, when they die if it's in a trust there is no clawback.
+For someone in a nursing home due to Alzheimer's disease, for example, it is important that their property is in a trust.
+This is because the law now says that if a person is getting MediCal for their nursing home costs when they die if it's in a trust there is no Chargeback.
 This can be huge and is especially important for surviving spouses.
 The costs could easily end up being $900,000 over a person's lifetime for the costs associated with a skilled nursing home.
 The use of a revocable trust in this situation could be a huge benefit to your beneficiaries.

 Reprinted with permission Rex L. Crandell, attorney at law.